Estimated reading time: 10 minutes

 - Dizziness, stomach aches, headaches or hiccups

-- A strong, lingering smell of e cigarette vapour indoors
+- Strong, hard to remove smell of e cigarette vapour indoors

 - Getting through e liquid very quickly